 Getting stressed and feeling like you’re ready to punch your computer monitor?
 Well, it’s high time you took ‘Nature’s Natural Valium!’
 Magnesium has been given this title due to its ability to calm the brain and the nervous system.
 It has anti-inflammatory properties that can be beneficial for your brain.
 It can reduce anxiety, help lift depression, and make you feel better.
 Some of the best magnesium sources include brown rice, almonds, cashews, and avocados.

 Now, you might ask, “What is the best food for concentration?”
-Well, anything you can eat that is rich in Vitamin B6 can help you combat mental fatigue, effectively keeping you focused on your work.
+Well, anything you can eat that is rich in Vitamin B6 can help you combat mental fatigue.
+It can even help keep you focused on your work and improve your attentiveness to details.
 If you don’t get adequate Vitamin B6, you may experience a decline in your productivity.
 This may be the reason why you find yourself randomly popping your pimples or staring at the ceiling several times during the day.
 So, if you want to avoid memory trouble, your diet should be rich in tuna, grass-fed beef, pistachios, turkey breast, and, once again, avocados.

 Is your boss turning into a potato during your Zoom meetings, or is your brain getting foggy?
 If you always have to snap out of a daydream while working, then you’re probably not getting enough Vitamin B9 or folate.
 Low folate levels can cause brain fog, increased irritability, chronic fatigue, and even anxiety.
 So, if you’re thinking of what to eat when you work from home, you should shop for beef liver, spinach, asparagus, broccoli, and romaine lettuce.